- Explain what the Child and Adult Care Food Program is and how it helps participants.

 Demonstrate

 Food Research & Action Center (FRAC).
 (2019).
-Think babies state fact sheets.
-Retrieved from https://www.frac.org/research/resource-library/thinkbabies-fact-sheets
+Think babies state fact sheets. https://www.frac.org/research/resource-library/thinkbabies-fact-sheets

-Institute of Child Nutrition.
-(2018).
-Retrieved from https://theicn.org/
+Institute of Child Nutrition. (n.d.). https://theicn.org/

 National Food Service Management Institute. (n.d.).
-Lesson 7, Standardized Recipes and Portion Control.
+Lesson 7, Standardized recipes and portion control.

 U.S. Department of Agriculture, Food and Nutrition Service. (n.d.).
 Child and adult care food program (CACFP). https://www.fns.usda.gov/cacfp

 U.S. Department of Agriculture, Food and Nutrition Service.
-(2019).
-Team nutrition.
-Alexandria, VA: U.S. Department of Agriculture.
-Retrieved from https://www.fns.usda.gov/tn/team-nutrition
+(2024).
+Team nutrition. https://www.fns.usda.gov/tn/team-nutrition

 WolterBeek, R., Nevada Department of Agriculture (2016).
-Cycle Menu Planning & USDA Foods Utilization.
-Retrieved from https://www.youtube.com/watch?v=qu0n90pDU8w
+Cycle menu planning & USDA foods utilization. https://www.youtube.com/watch?v=qu0n90pDU8w